Viththiya Nagendram - Accounting and Finance BA

 Those who work in accountancy and finance aren't just bookkeepers, they are important problem solvers who create solutions to help a business run smoothly and efficiently.

 The Accounting and Finance course at Kent is designed to kick-start your career if you see yourself working in the fields of finance and accountancy.
 It equips you with core accounting and finance theories and knowledge of the latest techniques which you can apply to real data in our Bloomberg Finance Lab.

 With a staggering five accreditations from accountancy bodies, you'll be eligible for as many exemptions as possible to support you in becoming a chartered accountant or to work in many other fields of finance.

-Studying Accounting and Finance at Kent you learn core accounting and finance theory, and gain an understanding of the role of accounting and finance in business and society.
-You’ll explore core subjects such as Financial Accounting, Business Law, Economics and Strategic Management.
-You will have the opportunity to tailor your course to specialist areas including taxation, auditing, international investment and banking.
+You’ll learn about accounting and finance, its role in business and society, and explore core elements of the subject such as Financial Accounting, Business Law, Economics and Strategic Management.
+You can also choose to focus on specialist areas such as taxation, auditing, international investment, and banking.

 The programme is accredited by five international professional accounting bodies:

 Make Kent your firm choice – The Kent Guarantee